Updated: April 11, 2013

 Program

-1030 The Macgillivary Pipe Band performs a tattoo
+1030 The Macgillivary Pipe Band performs a tattoo.

-1115 Parade of Vessels: Vessels are blessed as they pass the Lookout by sprinkling the vessel with water.
+1115 (approximately) Parade of Vessels: Vessels are blessed as they pass the Lookout by sprinkling the vessel with water.

 Go to Vessel Instructions for further information.

 In the Blessing of the Fleet we ask God to give seafarers help to deal with dangers: good training; a clear mind, physical strength and courage; people who can be counted on; a well maintained vessel; and favorable weather.
+Drawing upon spirituality gives people resilience when dealing with life’s challenges.

-The Blessing provides an opportunity to bring the different marine communities together (Naval, Coast Guard, government, commercial and recreational) and highlights the Port as an important economic activity for the city and the waterfront as a major focal point for the city.
+The Blessing provides an opportunity to bring the different marine communities together (Royal Canadian Navy, Coast Guard, government, commercial and recreational) and highlights the Port as an important economic activity for the city and the waterfront as a major focal point for the city.
 It helps make people aware of the work of the Mission to Seafarers.
 The Mission is for all seafarers, and we focus our efforts on assisting foreign seafarers from ocean-going vessels.

 Mission to Seafarers: Port of Thunder Bay Home Page